TomMao23/multiyolov5/README.md

 # Multi YOLO V5——Detection and Semantic Segmentation
 ## Overeview
 This is my undergraduate graduation project which forks from <a href="https://github.com/ultralytics/yolov5"> ultralytics YOLO V5 tag v5.0</a>.
 This multi-task model adds only a small amount of computation and inferential GPU memory (about 350MB) and is able to accomplish both object detection and semantic segmentation.
-Object detection metrics are slightly improved (compared to single-task YOLO) on my dataset (transfer from Cityscapes Instance Segmentation labels) and Cityscapes semantic segmentation metrics are shown below. **This repository will not be updated in the near future(after tag TomMao-2.0 realse)** and a **more engineered version** will probably be released in [MANA AI](http://www.manaai.cn).This project will not be attempted nor is it worth publishing a paper , but its performance is great thanks to the original ultralytics/yolov5.
+Object detection metrics are slightly improved (compared to single-task YOLO) on my dataset (transfer from Cityscapes Instance Segmentation labels) and Cityscapes semantic segmentation metrics are shown below. **This repository will not be updated in the near future(after tag TomMao-2.0 realse)** and a **more engineered version** will probably be released in [MANA AI](http://www.manaai.cn).This project will not be attempted nor is it worth publishing a paper, but its performance is great thanks to the original ultralytics/yolov5.
 To save my time and facilitate handover, please forgive me for the following document will be written in Chinese.
 [Demo Video](https://www.bilibili.com/video/BV1Yv411p7Js)
 ![avatar](./githubimage/37.jpg)
 In the semantic segmentation section, I refer to the following code: